 One of them being -would you have guessed?- your newsletter!

-One such tool is Get Ambassador, an all-in-one platform which provides you with all the tools you need to ensure that your brand is promoted by affiliates as it should, enabling you to track actions, make payments, and give cuts, all in a timely manner.
+One such tool is Ambassador, an all-in-one platform that provides you with all the tools you need to ensure that your brand is promoted by affiliates as it should, enabling you to track actions, make payments, and give cuts, all in a timely manner.

 Interesting?
 You might want to check out what to look for in an Affiliate Program on our blog.

-Before you go, you can see how all of that applies, on our awesome our Affiliate Program!
+Before you go, you can see how all of that applies, to our awesome our Affiliate Program!